smart-data-models/dataModel.Battery/StorageBatteryDevice/doc/spec_DE.md

           required:
             - type
             - coordinates
-          title: 'GeoJSON MultiPolygon'
+          title: GeoJSON MultiPolygon
           type: object
           x-ngsi:
             type: GeoProperty
+      x-ngsi:
+        type: GeoProperty
     manufacturerName:
-      description: 'Manufacturer Name of the item.'
+      description: Manufacturer Name of the item
       type: string
       x-ngsi:
         model: https://schema.org/Text
         type: Property
     massEnergyDensity:
-      description: 'Mass Energy density *(Code D)*.
+      description: Mass Energy density *(Code D)*.
 Ratio between the capacity of the battery to deliver a certain power for a certain time and its weight.
 The format is structured by a sub-property of 2 items.
-The unit code (text) of measurement is **Wh/Kg** WattHour per Kilogram'
+The unit code (text) of measurement is **Wh/Kg** WattHour per Kilogram
       properties:
         max:
           minimum: 0